NiklasMenard/re-vibe/README.md

 ## Project Overview

 Welcome to Re-Vibe!
 This project is designed to showcase a demo website for selling used clothing and potentially other items in the future.
 The aim is to create a platform where users can list, browse, and purchase second-hand clothes.
-As we develop the project, we plan to incorporate additional features and enhancements to improve the user experience and expand functionality.
-This project utilizes Rust for the backend, along with the Diesel ORM and PostgreSQL for robust data management.
+As I develop the project, I plan to incorporate additional features and enhancements to improve the user experience and expand functionality.
+This project utilizes Rust for the backend, along with the Rocket, Diesel ORM and PostgreSQL for robust data management.

 ## Table of Contents